Taj Mahal Express

 Day 8: Jaipur & Delhi.
 After breakfast you'll drive back to Delhi.
 Tonight, you are our guests for a farewell dinner at the Radisson Blu Hotel New Delhi Dwarka.
 After dinner, transfer to the airport for your return flight to the U.S. Passengers taking the optional Amritsar extension will overnight at the Radisson Blu Hotel New Delhi Dwarka; see extension itinerary below.
 Breakfast & dinner provided.

 Day 9: Delhi/USA.
 Your memorable journey ends today when you arrive in New York.

 Why not take advantage of your already included airfare and add a fascinating optional extension to Amritsar, home of the breathtaking Golden Temple?
-The Amritsar Extension includes 1 night in Delhi, executive class train fare from Delhi to Kathmandu, 3 nights in Kathmandu with a full touring program, transfers, breakfast daily, and return airfare from Amritsar to Delhi.
+The Amritsar Extension includes 1 night in Delhi, executive class train fare from Delhi to Amritsar, 2 nights in Amritsar with a full touring program, transfers, breakfast daily, and return airfare from Amritsar to Delhi.
 Passengers taking the Amritsar Extension will return to the U.S. 3 days later than the return dates shown.

-Day 13: Delhi/USA.
-Early this morning bid farewell.
+Day 12: Delhi/USA.
 Your memorable journey ends today when you arrive in New York.

 Save by pre-booking a discounted package of our most popular optional excursions:

 - Itmad-Ud-Daulah & Sikandra (Day 5)